ktarpey/watchlist-client-js/docs/content/quick_start.md

 ## Sample Applications

-Two sample applications were built with the SDK.
-Reviewing them may provide some insight into SDK features and usage.
+Two sample applications were built with the SDK to provide insight into features and usage.

 ### Web Application

 A single-page HTML application connects to the _test_ environment.
 It allows you to invoke watchlist operations (e.g. create a watchlist, add a symbol, etc).

-Run the application by opening ```example/browser/index.html``` in a modern web browser.
+Run the application by opening ```example/browser/index.html``` in any modern web browser.

 ### Node.js